CT Arts Foundation

 (in formation)

-Dr. Jack Rosenberg, Chair, is a contemporary polymath.
-With degrees from Michigan State University, The University of Detroit, and Tufts University.
+Dr. Jack Rosenberg, Chair, is a contemporary polymath, with degrees from Michigan State University, The University of Detroit, and Tufts University.
 Jack also studied at the New York Academy of Art, the Florence Academy of Art, and the Prince Charles Drawing School in London.
-As a studio artist, primarily painting, he often tackles political, economic and socially relevant subjects.
+As a studio artist, primarily painting and ceramics, he often tackles political, economic and socially relevant subjects.
 With representation by Denise Bibro Fine Art (NYC), and Eckert Fine Art (Washington), Jack’s paintings are in the collections of the US House of Representatives, the US Embassy, St. John’s Episcopal, and numerous private collections in the US and Europe.
 He is also an experienced art instructor having taught courses at the Metropolitan Museum of Art (NYC), and the Florence Academy of Art (Italy).

-Jack, a Board Member of ASAP!
-(After School Arts Program), is also the Chair of the Connecticut State Arts Council, and a member of the Board of Advisors of the New York Foundation for the Arts.
-He remains dedicated to enhancing the arts ecosystem with a focus on making sure artists are included, and have opportunities to develop their craft and artistic expression.
+Jack, formerly a Board Member & Treasurer of ASAP!
+(After School Arts Program), is also the Chair of the Connecticut State Arts Council, and a Board member of the New York Foundation for the Arts.
+He remains dedicated to enhancing the arts ecosystem with a focus on opportunities for generative artists to develop their artistry, and have sustainable artistic careers.

 Jenny Dixon, Director Emeritus, Isamu Noguchi Foundation and Garden Museum - Advisor, Arts & Culture.
 Experienced Director with a demonstrated history of leading and developing Museums and Cultural Organizations.
 Skilled Nonprofit Manager, with program development, strategic planning, writing/editing, public speaking, and modern/contemporary art expertise.
 Seasoned professional with a MBP from Columbia University complementing a BA and BFA, respectively, from University of Colorado at Boulder.